AshadullahDanish/toxic_comment_classifier/README.md

 ## Conclusion 🏁📊

-The project concludes that the traditional LSTM model outperforms the hybrid LSTM-CNN model for the Toxic Comment Classification use-case.
+The project concludes that the traditional LSTM model outperforms the hybrid LSTM-RNN model for the Toxic Comment Classification use-case.
 The next steps involve deploying the LSTM model as the backend for a web application that assesses the toxicity of user-provided comments.

 ## Key Learnings 🧠🚀